Sylvanus Lowry: Migration

-More Southerners entered the state after 1857, when the US Supreme Court ruled in the Dred Scott case that, as slaves were not citizens, they had no standing to file freedom suits.
+More slave-owning Southerners entered the state after 1857, when the US Supreme Court ruled in the Dred Scott case that, as slaves were not citizens, they had no standing to file freedom suits.
 Its decision also that the Missouri Compromise was unconstitutional meant that Minnesota was unable to enforce its laws against slavery.
 Although the numbers of slaves were not high, several counties around and including St. Cloud had populations of slaves brought by Southerner vacationers before the American Civil War.
 When the war broke out, most of the Southerners left, taking their slaves with them.